clojurewerkz/monger.docs/articles/querying.md

 #### Low-level tweaking

-You can use helpers from monger.cursor namespace, when you are working with low-level finder as monger.collection/find, which returns dbCursor object.
+You can use helpers from monger.cursor namespace, when you are working with a low-level finder as monger.collection/find, which returns the database cursor object.

 Here's example usage of cursor helper